commercetools/nodejs/docs/sdk/api/syncActions.md

 Unlike other resources (e.g `createSyncProducts`), `createSyncProductTypes` requires that you apply hints to calculate update actions for nested values such as `attributes` and `enumValues`.

-Since a [change in the API](https://docs.commercetools.com/release-notes.html#releases-2018-03-09-product-type-rename-name-and-enum-key), the [previous implementation was not capable for calculating appropiate update-actions](https://github.com/commercetools/nodejs/pull/760#issue-213684712) when an enum-value has changed its `key`, or when an attribute has changed its `name`.
+Since a [change in the API](https://docs.commercetools.com/api/releases/2018-03-09-product-type-rename_name_and_enum_key), the [previous implementation was not capable for calculating appropriate update-actions](https://github.com/commercetools/nodejs/pull/760#issue-213684712) when an enum-value has changed its `key`, or when an attribute has changed its `name`.

 The `key` of an enum value was used as its identifier to calculate correct update-actions.
 When the intention of a change was `changeEnumKey`, it is discernable for `sync-actions` to appropriately calculate that for you.
 Same goes for attribute values.